alanb128/ultimate-noise-box/README.md

 S3 compatible object storage.
 This provides a web interface for uploading new audio files and their associated jpegs to the device.
 To access the interface, browse to the local URL using port 9000.
 To change the username and password, set new values in the `docker-compose.yml` file before first use!
 (You'll need to clone this repo and push using the CLI in order to do this.)

 ### Audio
-This is our beloved [audio block](https://github.com/balenablocks/audio) that runs a PulseAudio server optimized for balenaOS and is the core of [balenaSound](https://sound.balenalabs.io/).
+This is the versatile balena [audio block](https://github.com/balenablocks/audio) that runs a PulseAudio server optimized for balenaOS and is the core of [balenaSound](https://sound.balenalabs.io/).
 We use it here to take care of setting up and routing all audio needs on the Pi hardware, so the noise container just sends its audio here.

 ### Controller
 A custom Python program that responds to button presses on the control panel, reads the rotary dial position and drives the LCD display.